-The success of the storied golf courses worldwide have one thing in common: a rigid discipline to adhere to the strategic vision for the facility.
+The success of the storied golf courses of the world all have one thing in common: a rigid discipline to adhere to the strategic vision for the facility.
 Thus, in undertaking a management and operational review, understanding the client's broad vision must first be established.

-For The Minneapolis Park and Recreation Board, the mission statement is defined:
+For Minneapolis Park Board, the mission statement is defined as,